 Exercise your brain in a way that brings you joy.

-Find a community center that gives you access to different activities, classes, or workshop.
-Become a member of your public library for media that can expand your mind, such as books and DVDs.
+Find a community center that gives you access to different activities, classes, or workshops.
+Become a member of your public library for media that can expand your thinking, such as books and DVDs.
 Learn about public events in your community, such as art festivals.
 Consider traveling as a fun way to learn more about other cultures.